VeriHealth — True Health Discernment

 Feb 2026

-The paper demonstrating that structured AI dialogue reduces conspiracy beliefs by 20%, the intervention evidence at the core of VeriHealth's design, wins the oldest award given by the American Association for the Advancement of Science.
+The paper demonstrating that structured AI dialogue reduces conspiracy beliefs by about 20%, the intervention evidence at the core of VeriHealth's design, wins the oldest award given by the American Association for the Advancement of Science.
 The prize last went to a social science paper in 1981.

 Cornell University · AAAS